Welding

 personal protective equipment

 PPE.
-Any example of safety equipment that workers wear or use to prevent injury in the workplace.
-Common PPE includes safety glasses, welding helmets, and hearing protection.
+Any clothing or device used to minimize exposure to hazards and prevent injury.
+Common personal protective equipment includes safety glasses, welding helmets, and hearing protection.

 PPE

 Personal protective equipment.
-Any example of various safety equipment that workers wear or use to prevent injury in the workplace.
+Any clothing or device used to minimize exposure to hazards and prevent injury.
 Common PPE includes safety glasses, welding helmets, and hearing protection.

 A breathing device worn to prevent inhalation of hazardous substances.
-Respirators may purify air or supply air for the wearer.
+Respirators may purify ambient air or supply clean air to the wearer.

 safety glasses

-Protective eyeglasses with metal or plastic frames and impact-resistant lenses that may or may not offer vision correction.
+Protective eyewear with metal or plastic frames and impact-resistant lenses that may or may not offer vision correction.
 Safety glasses worn for welding applications must also have protective side shields.

 safety-toed boots

-Protective footwear with a reinforced toe area.
-Safety-toed boots prevent foot injury from falling objects.
+Protective footwear with a high ankle and a reinforced toe area.
+Safety-toed boots prevent falling objects from injuring the toes.

 shade number

-A number that denotes the darkness of the lens in a welding helmet.
-Different shade numbers are recommended for different welding operations.
+A rating that indicates the darkness and radiation protection of filter lenses used in welding PPE.
+Recommended shade numbers vary for different welding operations.

 spatter

-Molten metal spray produced during welding operations.
+Molten metal droplets expelled by a welding operation.
 Spatter can land on a welder and cause burns.

 standards